To transition Aussie farmers to regenerative agriculture and support them to rebuild the carbon (organic matter) in their soil from 1% to 8%.

 Industrial farming practices that result in bare agricultural ground releases carbon into the atmosphere.
-It is seen as the leading cause of our current environmental issues.

 Reduction of Biodiversity